AlexCourivaud/AlexCourivaud/README.md

   ____________________

-- 👋 Hi, my name is Alexandre Courivaud, I am a former Buyer and Manager.
+- 👋 Hi, my name is Alexandre Courivaud, I am a former Buyer and Team Manager.
 Two years ago I managed to suceed a bootcamp as Web Developper in Ruby.
 - 👀 I am currently on an apprenticeship specialised in AI and Python at IBM France with the IBM Academy
 - 💻 I am building an task manager app with Django, React and docker for my apprentice.
 - 📫 How to reach me: https://www.linkedin.com/in/alexandre-courivaud